 Recently I decided to take the bold and nerve wracking step of exhibiting Dare the Monkey at a major UK gaming exposition.
 At the time of the decision I’d only actually built three of the game’s levels, there was no music or sound effects either, and there wasn’t even the slightest hint of a user interface to hold it all together.
 So why on earth would I even contemplate showing off a very incomplete game at an expo?

 Firstly, by committing myself to the expo I was actually setting myself a very ambitious but achievable deadline.
-Deadlines don’t really exist when you’re a lone developer.
+Deadlines don’t really exist when you’re a lone developer – I spent a week playing bingo games to win real money lsat month with no guilt about timelines.
 You don’t have a boss forcing you to get things done, which makes it very difficult to be motivated.
 Knowing that I was definitely attending the expo gave me the shot in the arm I needed to push the game towards completion.

 Testing and Feedback